-The research process “onion” (Saunders et al, 2006) will allowed the researcher to have a full view of different ways of carrying out the research, in order to distinguish the varied types of philosophises, strategy, tactic, approach, techniques, procedure, and methods.
+The research framework known as “onion” (Saunders et al, 2006) will allowed the researcher to have a full view of different ways of carrying out the research, in order to distinguish the varied types of philosophises, strategy, tactic, approach, techniques, procedure, and methods.
 However, Guba and Lincoln, (1994) argued that, questions of research methods are of secondary important to questions of which paradigm is applicable to the research.
 Qualitative and quantitative methods may be used appropriate with the research paradigm (Burrell and Morgan, 1979).
 However, this research will view the guides of the investigation, not only in choices of methods but also in ontological and epistemological fundamental way.
 Saunders et al., (2010) suggested that, clear understanding of theories and philosophies at beginning of the research process raises the important questions concerning the research design.

 Although, Social Innovation concept is straightforward component of the social science, especially sociology (Howaldt and Schwarz, 2010) it cannot be only investigated and indicated from the level of comprehension, but also be engendered and shaped in term of its social and societal preconditions, and repercussion.
 The role of social science in shaping and examine social innovation is an important issue in the international scientific discussion on social innovation.
 In this context it is complex and wide broad topic, therefore understanding research philosophy position is crucial (Easterby-Smith, 2008) because it can help to clarify research design (Blaikie, 1993; Hassard and Parker 1993; Easterby-Smith 2008; Saunders et al., 2009), indicate the limitations of particular approach and suggest how to adapt research design according to the constrains of different subject or knowledge structure (Easterby-Smith et al., (2008).
 However, Saunders et al., (2007) highlight the importance of understanding research philosophies in context of knowledge development, the way that individuals view the world has an impact on research quality and outcome.
 Ackroyd and Hughes (1992) argued that, philosophical guidance can never resolve the problems of social research.
 But on the other hand, Crotty (1998) explained that, philosophy has its own way of being interested in the world, its own problems to solve by its lights, and these are not those of empirical sociology.